Symbolic behavior: Divisions

 Symbols can create great divisions in an organization.
 Culture provides both division and unity, and the symbols used to reinforce the organization can create powerful social alienation between individuals and groups.
 Subcultures develop between managers and workers, blue and white collars, or factory and sales creating the potential for a “them versus us” environment (Harris & Nelson 2008, p.
 243).

 Unexpected interpretations

 Can be unpredictable because individuals respond to symbolic behavior through their own frame of reference, attempts to use symbolism can have unintended results (Harris and Nelson 2008, p.
 244).
 A judicious use of symbols is necessary or the wrong action based on the right intent can occur.
 A powerful sense of organizational pride can lead to dysfunctional responses by employees and managers (Harris & Nelson 2008, p.
 244).

 Performances involved in symbolic behavior

 A dramatistic perspective views individuals as actors "who creatively play, improvise, interpret, and re-present roles and scripts" (Conquergood, 1991, p.
 187).
-Because the set of intangible activities that support the actual service itself provide a satisfying experience or a performance worth an increased financial burden (Pine & Gilmore, 1999).
+Because the set of intangible activities that support the actual service itself provides a satisfying experience or a performance worth an increased financial burden (Pine & Gilmore, 1999).